AdobeDocs/experience-manager-65.en/help/sites-developing/spa-architecture.md

 Any static routing works against the [principle of portability](/help/sites-developing/spa-architecture.md#portability) and limits the author by not being compatible with content authoring features of AEM.
 For example, with static routing, if the content author would want to change a route or change a page, he or she would have to ask the front end developer to do it.

+## Maven Archetype for SPA Starter Kit {#maven-archetype-for-spa-starter-kit}

+Adobe recommends leveraging the [Maven Archetype for SPA Starter Kit](https://github.com/adobe/aem-spa-project-archetype) to help you start your own SPA project for AEM.

 ## SPA Design Models {#spa-design-models}

-If the [principles of developing SPAs in AEM](/help/sites-developing/spa-architecture.md#spa-development-principles-for-aem) are followed, then your SPA will be functional with all supported AEM content authoring features.
+If the [principles of developing SPAs in AEM](/help/sites-developing/spa-architecture.md#spa-development-principles-for-aem) are followed, then your SPA will be functional with all supported AEM content authoring features. [](/help/sites-developing/spa-architecture.md#spa-development-principles-for-aem)

 There may be cases however when this is not entirely necessary.
 The following table gives an overview of the various design models, their advantages, and their disadvantages.